-Once you are displaying a process output with timing and pitch blocks, you can select parts of the audio to adjust in four ways, using the Selector tool:
+Once you are displaying a process output with timing and pitch blocks, you can select parts of the audio to adjust in three ways, using the Selector tool:

-- To select ALL note and non-pitch blocks in a Warp Region or Warp process, RIGHT CLICK, choose Select and from menu at right that appears click Select All.
+- To select ALL note and non-pitch blocks in a Warp Region or Warp process, choose Select All (cmd/ctrl-A) from the Revoice Pro Edit menu (not the contextual menu).

-The range of notes and non-pitched blocks and silence regions selected will become one block of values (as shown above as "Selected Values" that can be manipulated together at the same time, in ways that depend on the signal content of each type of audio blocks within and the Time and Vertical lock switches shown above.
-For now, we will assume the Time and Vertical lock switches are OFF.
+When multiple blocks are selected, the range of notes and non-pitched blocks and silence regions selected will become one block of values that can be manipulated together at the same time.
+Blocks will then behave in ways that depend on their signal content and the horizontal and vertical lock switches.
+(For now, we will assume the lock switches are OFF.)

 You can audition audio in a looped fashion while you are manipulating time and pitch, to hear the effect.
 If background processing is turned on it will attempt to keep up with the changes you make, and with the effects of the various tools described below.

 As you move the mouse cursor around or in the block, the cursor will change shape to show you what "tool" can be used to modify the signal and in which directions the block can be manipulated.